hashicorp/vault/website/source/docs/auth/aws.html.md

   <dd>
     Registers a role in the backend.
 Only those instances which are using the role registered using this endpoint, will be able to perform the login operation.
-Contraints can be specified on the role, that are applied on the instances that are attempting to login.
+Contraints can be specified on the role, that are applied on the instances attempting to login.
 Currently only one constraint is supported which is 'bound_ami_id', which must be specified.
-Going forward, when more than one constraint is supported, the requirement will be to specify at least one constraint, not necessarily 'bound_ami_id'.
+Going forward, when more than one constraint is supported, the requirement will be to specify at least one constraint, but not necessarily 'bound_ami_id'.
   </dd>

   <dt>Method</dt>